Two hikers found dead in Nevada state park

-LAS VEGAS (KLAS) — Two women were found dead at the Valley of Fire State Park in southern Nevada Saturday, authorities said.
+LAS VEGAS, Nev.
+(KLAS) — Two women were found dead at the Valley of Fire State Park in southern Nevada Saturday, authorities said.

 The cause of their deaths has not been revealed as of Monday, however, the scorching high temperature for that day was 118 degrees, according to the National Weather Service.